erjosito/azure-networking-lab/README.md

 **Step 4.**	Get the connection status of the tunnels, and wait until they are connected:

 <pre lang="...">
-<b>az network vpn-connection show --name 4to5 | findstr connectionStatus</b>
+<b>az network vpn-connection show --name 4to5 --query connectionStatus</b>
-  "connectionStatus": "Connecting",
+  "connectionStatus": "Connecting"
 </pre>

 Wait some seconds, and reissue the command until you get a "Connected" status, as the following ouputs show:

 <pre lang="...">
-az network vpn-connection show --name 4to5 | findstr connectionStatus "connectionStatus": "Connected",
+<b>az network vpn-connection show --name 4to5 --query connectionStatus</b>
+  "connectionStatus": "Connected",
 </pre>

 <pre lang="...">
-az network vpn-connection show --name 5to4 | findstr connectionStatus "connectionStatus": "Connected",
+<b>az network vpn-connection show --name 5to4 --query connectionStatus</b>
+  "connectionStatus": "Connected",
 </pre>

-**Note:** if you are running the previous steps on a Linux platform, please replace the `findstr` command with `gre`.

 **Step 5.**	If you now try to reach a VM in myVnet5 from any of the VMs in the other Vnets, it should work without any further configuration, following the topology found in the figure below.
-For example, from our myVnet1-vm1 we will ping 10.5.1.4, which should be the private IP address from myVnet5-vm1:
+For example, from our jump host myVnet1-vm2 we will ping 10.5.1.4, which should be the private IP address from myVnet5-vm1:

 <pre lang="...">
-lab-user@myVnet1-vm1:~$ <b>ping 10.5.1.4</b>
+lab-user@myVnet1-vm2:~$ <b>ping 10.5.1.4</b>
 PING 10.5.1.4 (10.5.1.4) 56(84) bytes of data.
 64 bytes from 10.5.1.4: icmp_seq=1 ttl=62 time=10.9 ms
 64 bytes from 10.5.1.4: icmp_seq=2 ttl=62 time=9.92 ms